stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

                enabled: false

-After setting this property to ``false``, all account JSON name/value pairs are added directly to the JWT claims, making each account property a claim itself.
+After setting this property to ``false``, all user account JSON name/value pairs are added directly to the JWT claims, making each account property a claim itself.
 The account properties and any other JWT-related ones are all intermixed and 'just claims' as far as the JWT is concerned.
 For example: